 Safeguarding

-Safety is paramount and at both Essa Nursery and Essa Primary Academy there is a robust and effective Safeguarding Policy to ensure the children in our care are protected.
+Safety is paramount at Essa Primary Academy there is a robust and effective Safeguarding Policy to ensure the children in our care are protected.
+Rigorous procedures are used to identify anyone at risk or harm of radicalisation and set out clear procedures for reporting concerns.

 The parent / teacher partnership